 In terms of assessing different factors, we always start by asking if something medically is going on before thinking about what environmental factors may be causing the behavior.
 For example, if a student acts out consistently after lunch, we consider whether it’s reflux-related rather than a behavioral issue.
 We’re fortunate to work as a collaborative team here to provide these types of comprehensive care assessments.

-3. Providers and caregivers may need to adapt their communication style to those they’re serving to best address their needs.
+3. Providers may need to adapt their communication style to those they’re serving to best address their needs.
 How might they approach this?